jaluoma/pruju-ai/README.md

 The project exists to make creating virtual teaching assistants as easy as possible.
 From a pedagogical point of view, it is essential to be able to control the knowledge base of the assistant as well as the types of answers that the assistant provides to the student's questions.

 The app can be configured to work with the teacher's own materials without any coding.
 You do need to modify some text files and run one Python script to make it your own.
 You can also use the code as a starting point for more sophisticated and customized setups.
+If your course uses Moodle, you can now import data from your own course!

 The app works with OpenAI's API, Microsoft's Azure OpenAI Service and Ollama.
 Ollama supports a wider range of open-source models (e.g., Mistral 7B, Llama 2).
 Only Mistral 7B has been tested.